IreneFerri/TFM/README.md

       'ln_g_N10.png', 'ln_g_N12.png', 'ln_g_N14.png' (Plots of the ln(states density(E)) .vs.
 E)
       'wl_N14.png' (A comparison of the results obtained for N=14 with the three programs) 'wl_N100.png' (A comparison of the results obtained for N=100 with the 'dos_mean.py' and the second Wang-Landau program)
+      'exe_times.png' (Execution times for the different programs for diffrerent values of N and alpha = 0.2)

  *  'Scripts'
       'ln_g.gnu' (For the output visualization of the first Wang-Landau code) Change the filename and 'N = 10'